Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-To sign up to our mailing list, or if you have any other queries, please send an email to Planning_wales@lawcommission.gsi.gov.uk.
+To request a paper copy of the Final Report, or if you have any other queries, please send an email to: Planning_wales@lawcommission.gsi.gov.uk.

 Area of law